 - EU4Digital – Broadband strategies in the EaP region (2018-2020), a project implemented by the World Bank to support Eastern Partner countries in developing and implementing national broadband strategies.

-- EU programme on CYBER to strengthen cyber security in the partner countries and increase trust in the use of digital services.
+- EU4Digital: Cybersecurity EAST project to strengthen cyber security in the partner countries and increase trust in the use of digital services.